jhbe/prog-25k50/README.md

 the information within configure the Prog hardware as a generic USB device.
 Once successful, the Prog-Win command line utility is used to work with the programmer.

+# Limitations

+There is currently no support for programming data EEPROM (read: semi-static RAM).
+There's no technical reason for why it could not be added, I just never needed it.

+# Known Issues

+Sometimes, and in particular with long (>100mm) leads between the programmer and the chip to be programmed, the verification step may fail.
+Another try often helps.
+Shorter leads does too.

+# TODO

+* Support for data EEPROM.